RRemelgado/GEO_Hackaton_2019/README.md

 ### Is it Scalable?
 <p align="justify">
 Short answer: Yes!
-We wrote the algorithm behind the final product in Pyhton and made it dependent on purely open-source modules.
+We wrote the algorithm behind the final product in Python and made it dependent on purely open-source modules.
 Moreover, we designed the underlying scripts as modular, command line applications that are compatible highly concurrent (or parallelized) computation system.
 When dealing with larger areas, we can easily integrate our algorithm with a spatial tilling system to process large volumes of data.
 Moreover, while the scoring model integrates several variables, the script behind it is independent of this fact.
 We can easily customize the set of input layers by editing a simple configuration file that provides information on the location of these variables as well as their weight in the final model.
 The modular nature of our algorithm means we can easily replace its different components, allowing us to refine our product in the future without the need for time-consuming revisions of one-time scripts.
 </p>

 </br>